phylum-dev/phylum-ci/docs/integrations/bitbucket_pipelines.md

 * Access to the [phylumio/phylum-ci Docker image][docker_image]
 * A [Bitbucket access token][bb_tokens] with API access
-  * This is only required when using the integration in pull request pipelines
+  * This is only required when:
+    * Using the integration in pull request pipelines
+    * Comment generation has not been skipped
   * The token needs the `pullrequest` (read) scope
 * A [Phylum token][phylum_tokens] with API access
   * [Contact Phylum][phylum_contact] or [register][app_register] to gain access